timruffles/backbone-vo/README.md

 assert( a == b ); // fails - based on object identity
 ```

-In contrast, Values adds an `eql()` method to allow us to compare two value objects based on their value:
+BackboneVo uses an `eql()` method to allow us to compare two value objects based on their value:

 ```javascript
 function Point() {